TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 13/Leviticus 13.11.md

 ---

-it is an old leprosy in the skin of his flesh, and the priest shall pronounce him unclean: he shall not shut him up, for he is unclean.
+it is a chronic leprosy in the skin of his body, and the priest shall pronounce him unclean.
+He shall not isolate him, for he is unclean.